 The tape itself is designed to be more flexible than the competition, as it is made of fiberglass and has a diameter of ⅛-inch.
 For those that are going to be threading wire through smaller conduits, Jameson fish tape should easily accommodate their needs.

 As you would expect with a premium product such as this, you’ll end up paying a little more money than for competing 100-foot fish tape models, with a price of just over 100 dollars.
-But over the quality of Jameson’s fish tape really stands out – it’s worth it for any professional electrician who values working with high-quality tools.Check Price
+But overall the quality of Jameson’s fish tape really stands out – it’s worth it for any professional electrician who values working with high-quality tools.Check Price

 - 100 feet long